DocuSign Trial for Cosign Cloud Customers FAQs

-The DocuSign mobile app provides consumers and professionals a simple way to legally sign and return documents from anywhere, anytime, on any device.
+The DocuSign mobile app provides consumers and professionals a simple way to legally sign and return documents from around the world.
 Users can login to DocuSign mobile applications using the same credentials they use on the web app.

 Developers have access to our APIs to build creative integrations.
 We designed our APIs to be open, easily integrated, and transparent.

 REST/SOAP API and IODocs: DocuSign publishes both its REST and SOAP APIs.
 They are easily accessible to developers looking to integrate.
 Explore DocuSign’s extensive API with our interactive IODocs.